 loyal to a band once they no longer make quality music.
 However, in the case of Darkthrone, I've been far more lenient and

 tried to give them the benefit of the doubt.
-For my personal taste, they've made some of the best Black Metal albums in existence,
+For my personal taste, they've made some of the best black metal albums in existence,

 but those days are long past.

-The disappointment began with 2004's Sardonic Wrath, which I found
+The disappointment began with 2004's Sardonic Wrath, which

-Black Flags (my personal favourite of this period).
+and Black Flags (my personal favourite of this period).
 I thought that Circle the Wagons was rather weak by comparison.